50 Cent: Political views

-Despite having numerous songs that reference drug and alcohol usage, Jackson remains teetotal, citing a bad experience with alcohol as his main reason.Forbes noted Jackson's wealth in 2007, ranking him second behind Jay-Z in the rap industry.
-He lived in a Farmington, Connecticut, mansion formerly owned by ex-boxer Mike Tyson.
-Jackson listed the mansion for sale in 2007 at $18.5 million to move closer to his son (who lived on Long Island at the time).
-The mayor of Bridgeport, Connecticut, declared October 12, 2007 "50 Cent Curtis Jackson Day", honoring the rapper with a proclamation and a key to the city.
-One of Jackson's New York homes, purchased in January 2007 for $2.4 million and the center of a lawsuit between Jackson and Shaniqua Tompkins, caught fire on May 31, 2008, while he was filming in Louisiana.

-In December 2008, he told the Canadian press that he had lost several million dollars in the stock market and, unable to sell his Connecticut mansion, had postponed Before I Self-Destruct because of the economic downturn.
-Jackson won a lawsuit in November 2009 against Taco Bell over the fast-food chain's use of his name without permission.

 Jackson endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.
 He rejected an offer of $500,000 from the Trump campaign to make an appearance on the candidate's behalf.
 However, he endorsed Donald Trump in 2020, due to his dislike of Joe Biden's tax plans.
-A week later, he retracted his endorsement, saying on Twitter "Fu*k Donald Trump, I never liked him", and endorsed Biden.
+A week later, he retracted his endorsement, saying on Twitter "Fuck Donald Trump, I never liked him", and endorsed Biden.

+In June 2025, Jackson posted on Instagram a video of New York City mayoral candidate Zohran Mamdani explaining his tax policy, writing: "I'm not feeling this plan no. I will give him $258,750 and a first class one way ticket away from NY.
+I'm telling [President Donald] Trump what he said too !".

 Legal issues

 On June 29, 1994, Jackson was arrested for selling four vials of cocaine to an undercover police officer.
 He was arrested again three weeks later, when police searched his home and found heroin, ten ounces of crack cocaine and a starter's pistol.
 Although Jackson was sentenced to three to nine years in prison, he served six months in a boot camp (where he earned his high-school equivalency diploma).
 According to him, he did not use cocaine.

 Jackson and four members of his entourage were arrested shortly before 2 a.m. on December 31, 2002, when police found a .25-caliber handgun and a .45-caliber pistol in a parked car (which they searched due to its tinted windows) outside a Manhattan nightclub.
 The rapper was charged with two counts of criminal possession of a weapon.

 Jackson was sentenced to two years' probation on July 22, 2005, for a May 2004 incident, when he was charged with three counts of assault and battery after jumping into an audience when he was hit by a water bottle.